weavedb/zkjson/README.md

 ##### Collection

 We can use a sparse merkle tree ([SMT](https://docs.iden3.io/getting-started/mt/)) to represent all the document data in a collection with a root hash.
 SMT is perfect because curcuits cannot handle dynamic tree sizes and SMT can represent a large number of documents efficiently.
 Each leaf node will be the [poseidon hash](https://www.poseidon-hash.info/) of zkJSON encoding of the data.
+To hash 267 * 77 digits, 16 poseidon hashes are hased together into another poseidon hash.
+This allows a fairly large JSON size to be proven.

 <div align="center"><img src="./assets/collection.png" /></div>